Ai-Kiwi/cc-Music/README.md

 ```
 # how to use

 **how to download a song.**
 1: obtain a song from YouTube or another source.
 2: Use music.madefor.cc to transfer to the correct format.
-3: Post to a website such as 10 minute hosting.
-4: In the app, add a song based on that url.
+3: drag and drop the file into the playlist you would like

 # contributing
 If you would like to make any changes, please feel free to help out!
 However, make sure to only upload to the development branch.